Living on purpose, why confusion is comfortable, and fixing confusions about life.. An essay was written in my backyard.

 Avoid the trap of validation.
-It’s natural so want to please others but when it comes to your living life on your own terms trying to live up to the expectations of others can be a daunting and impossible task to live up to.
+It’s natural to want to please others but when it comes to living life on your own terms trying to live up to the expectations of others can be a daunting and impossible task to live up to.
 A sure-fire way to make yourself pretty damn miserable is to constantly compare yourself to others.
 Remember that people often show us what they want us to see.
-You get snap shots of someones life – The good that is.
+You get snapshots of someone’s life – The good that is.
 Everyone has struggles, hardships, and battles of their own that they fight.

 You’ll always want more, better, faster.
 It’s natural to be in a perfectly good place and still want more, to want to improve, and to want results faster.
 It’s actually a good sign, it means you’re a highly motivated individual to constantly want to be improving.
 Focus on progress and the behaviors that lead to progress.
 If building muscle or losing body fat are goals have you progressed a little more from this week than last?
 How are you measuring success?
 The scale, body measurements, before and after pictures?

 Spend a little time focusing less on yourself.
-I know that sorta sounds ass-backwards but it can often help.
+I know that sorta sounds ass-backward but it can often help.
 I’ve noticed often that when I am preoccupied with myself and getting my own goals met that my ego often gets in the way and blocks the person that I really am.
-Spend sometime helping others with goals and ambitions.
+Spend some time helping others with goals and ambitions.
 Use your skills and resources that others might not have to assist them in achieving their goals.

 Serving someone else or something a bit bigger than yourself can open the flood gates to creative energy and personal awareness.
 Volunteer, help someone with a work project, go running with a friend that is trying to get into shape.